 resolves to express

-its warmest thanks and deepest gratitude to the Governments of Switzerland and Tunisia for having hosted the two phases of the Summit in close collaboration with ITU, UNESCO, the United Nations Conference on Trade and Development (UNCTAD) and other relevant United Nations agencies.
+its warmest thanks and deepest gratitude to the Governments of Switzerland and Tunisia for having hosted the two phases of the Summit in close collaboration with ITU, UNESCO, the United Nations Conference on Trade and Development (UNCTAD) and other relevant United Nations agencies;

+and appreciation for the WSIS+10 High-Level Event, coordinated and hosted by the ITU and co-organized by ITU, UNESCO, UNCTAD, and UNDP with the engagement of other UN agencies.

 MOD ACP/67A2/5

-RESOLUTION 140 (Rev. Guadalajara, 2010)
+RESOLUTION 140 (Rev. busan, 2014)

 ITU's role in implementing the outcomes of the World Summit on the Information Society